for all the faithful

 Pope Pius XII promulgates Mediator Dei, November 20, 1947—the first papal encyclical devoted entirely to the sacred liturgy

 He saw everything coming.
-On November 20, 1947, two years after the most destructive war in human history, Pope Pius XII promulgated the longest and most detailed papal statement on liturgy the Church had ever produced.
+On November 20, 1947, two years after the most destructive war in human history, the Venerable Pope Pius XII promulgated the longest and most detailed papal statement on liturgy the Church had ever produced.
 Mediator Dei was not a routine administrative document.
 It was the work of a pope who understood that the most dangerous threat to the Church in that hour was not the Soviet armies massing in Eastern Europe.
-It was the quiet revolution taking place in her own sanctuaries—in the experimental chapels of Klosterneuburg and Maria Laach, in the paraliturgical gatherings of the Centre de Pastorale Liturgique in Paris, in the pages of Orate Fratres at Collegeville, Minnesota.
+It was the work already under way in her own sanctuaries: in the experimental chapels of Klosterneuburg and Maria Laach, in the paraliturgical gatherings of the Centre de Pastorale Liturgique in Paris, in the pages of Orate Fratres at Collegeville, Minnesota.
 Something was stirring in the Western Church that mixed genuine piety with dangerous theology, and Pius XII intended to separate the wheat from the tares before the harvest was lost.

 I. The Climate: A Church Under Siege

 To understand Mediator Dei, one must understand the Church into which it was born.
 By 1947, Catholic Europe was in ruins—not only physically but spiritually.
 The war had shattered every institution the old Christendom had built.
 France, long the eldest daughter of the Church, was the epicenter of crisis.
 In 1943, two priests from the Mission de Paris, Henri Godin and Yvan Daniel, had published a slim volume with an explosive title: France, pays de mission?—Is France mission territory?
-Cardinal Emmanuel Suhard of Paris read it on Easter Monday 1943 and reportedly confessed to his secretary: “I am shocked.”
+It appeared in September 1943 under the patronage of Cardinal Emmanuel Suhard of Paris, who had established the Mission de Paris earlier that same year for exactly the reason the book documented.
 The working class had been lost.
 The rural parishes were emptying.
 An entire civilization was being de-Christianized from within, and the Church’s ancient structures seemed powerless to stop it.

 II.
 Two Currents, One River